 Nigella Lawson is often described as being a “sensual” cook.
 Not only because she is gorgeous to look at, but because she makes indulgent, decadent food, especially for dessert.
 This cake is a good example.
 It was a treat for all the senses.
 It’s a dark, damp, rich cake topped with a creamy frosting that recalls the frothy head of a pint of Guinness.
-It is ridiculously good.
 It’s the kind of cake that makes you involuntarily whimper out loud.

 As a Guinness-loving lass, I know that it can be a magical ingredient in cooking and baking.
 I use it in my beef stew on St. Patrick’s Day.
 Here again, the beer really elevates the chocolate flavor and lends a dark tang to this recipe.
 It also makes for a wet batter that yields an incredibly moist crumb that is springy but melts in your mouth.
 Lawson uses a 9-inch springform for this cake, but I used my 10-inch pan and it came out perfectly.
 This recipe is a knockout!

 1 cup Guinness

 3/4 cup sour cream

 2 1/2 tsp baking soda

 For the Topping

 8 oz Philadelphia cream cheese